OppNHeimer/prototypical-inheritance-sample-teach/README.md

 ![alt text](./images/bicycle_evolution.svg "evolution of the bicycle")

 We don't have to reinvent the wheel every time we create a new bicycle.
-We can save time and energy focusing on what is specifically new or different rather than repeating the design process from the very beginning.
+We can save time and energy focusing on what is specifically new or different rather than repeating the design process from the very beginning. __Prototypal inheritance allows us to build incrementally__.

 ## Prototypal Inheritance in JavaScript